adamjbrowner/CV/README.md

 **Freelance Musician** (Sept 2012 - July 2014)

 ## Extras
-+ I play multiple instruments and am always happy to argue the comparisons between music theory, and computer code.
++ I play multiple instruments and am always happy to argue the comparisons between music theory and computer code.
 + I have done lots of work with Mind Your Head, a charity focussed on raising awareness of mental health issues.
 + I'm a keen writer, and have a number of screenplays that, with luck, no will ever be subjected to.